Eyongtarh/Ekpaw-Spicies/README.md

 ### To input new data choice:
 1. Requesting input:
    The user must enter the sales data for the four spicies one after the other.
 The value must be a positive integer between 0 and 99.
 There is a while loop for each input and another while loop for when all inputs are collected.
 *  if user enters a wrong number, a wrong message will appear.
 Appearance of input page is shown below:

 ![](documentation/inputs.png)

 - After the requested sales data is collected, it is then validated and match the sales data into the correct formate in the worksheet, and update the sales worksheet with sales data.
 - Thereafter, the cost prices and sales prices in worksheet is matched with sales data to calculate the total cost and total revenue of each spicies and updated to worksheet.
 - The profit/loss is then calculated from total revenue and total cost for each spices and updated to worksheet.
 - The sum of total profit/loss, sum of total cost, and sum of total revenue of spicies in the last market day is parse to to be viewed by the user.
 The photo is show below:

 ![](documentation/display_to_user1.png)
 ![](documentation/display_to_user2.png)

 2. The program then returns to menu options:
 *  if user enters a wrong value, a wrong message will appear.
 Same as in input new data choice.

 ### To display existing data choice:
 1. Display of data:
    Here, The sum of total profit/loss, sum of total cost, and sum of total revenue of spicies in the last market day is displayed to the user.
 The data from the worksheet is also displayed in a table formate.
 This table data includes, sales data, total cost, total revenue and profit/loss data.
 The display is same as the photo above.

 2. The program then returns to menu options:
 *  if user enters a wrong value, a wrong message will appear.
 Same as in input new data choice.

 ### Exit
   Here, the program shows that it has been teminated by showing program existed by inputing 3.
 * if user enters a wrong value, a wrong message will appear.
 Same as in input new data choice.
   The photo is shown below:

 ![](documentation/exit_program.png)

 ### Wrong message for entering wrong data:
 1. Menu:
    The examples of wrong messages under menu options is shown below:

 ![](documentation/wrong_message1.png)

 2. Input new data:
    The examples of wrong messages under input new data is shown below:

 ![](documentation/wrong_message2.png)

 ## Future plan
 * More calculations can be made from the sales data in respect to averages, totals, stock and so on for better business decisions.
+Addition and deletion functions can also be introduced.

 ## Lucidchart

    The lucidchart represents the logic of the application:

   ![Image](documentation/lucidchart.png)